jnear/cs211-data-privacy/index.md

 See [this page](http://jupyter.org/install) for information on installing Jupyter; the Anaconda method is recommended, since it also installs the other libraries we will use in the course.

-Homework will be turned in and graded via gradescope.
+**Assignment Submission*: Homework will be turned in and graded via Gradescope.
 You should receive an email with a link to activate your account after the semester begins.
-Complete instructions for assignment submission will be available here with the release of the first homework assignment.
+If you don't receive such a link, or if you have trouble logging in to Gradescope, let me know.

+To submit an assignment:

+1. Complete the released Jupyter Notebook by filling in answers to all the questions
+2. Export your Notebook to a Python (.py) file.
+In the Notebook interface, click on "File" -> "Download as..." -> "Python (.py)"
+3. Log into Gradesceope and submit the exported .py file as your assignment solution

-Please let me know if you have any trouble with gradescope.
+Please let me know if you have any questions about the submission process, or trouble with Gradescope.

  - [Homework 1](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%201.ipynb) (due Friday, September 13, 5:00pm)